 The monument remained a repository of invaluable history from the last 1,500 years, until it was controversially turned into a mosque in 2020, despite its status.

 Since the time of Homer’s epic “The Iliad,” Troy has served as the stuff of legend and the source of artistic inspiration for millennia.
 Although at times thought to have been only a mythical place, it was actually proven to be an actual city, located on the mound of Hisarlik in modern-day northwestern Turkey.

 The excavation of the site is attributed to German entrepreneur and visionary amateur archaeologist Heinrich Schliemann, who began work there in the 1870s.
 With over 4,000 years of history as a priceless cultural connection point between Eastern and Western civilizations, Troy was named a World Heritage Site in 1998.

-Ephesus: a Greek, Roman, and Early Christian site in Turkey
+Ephesus: an ancient Greek, Roman, and Early Christian site in Turkey

 Close to the modern city of Selcuk in the Izmir province of western Turkey lies the port city of Ephesus, a remarkably well-preserved example of Greek, Roman and early Christian culture, which has been inhabited since the 10th century BC.

 Its Temple of Artemis, which belongs to the Classical Greek era, is one of the Seven Wonders of the Ancient World.
 The Library of Celsus is a Roman addition, and was designed to serve as a mausoleum for Senator Celsus, who is buried in the crypt below it.